 Mercury inferior and superior conjunctions

-Inferior and superior conjunctions are specific to the inner planets, and mark times when we can’t view Mercury.
+Inferior and superior conjunctions are specific to the inner planets, and mark times when we can’t observe Mercury.

-- Inferior conjunctions refer to times when Mercury or Venus pass directly between Earth and the Sun, positioning them in front of the Sun at sunrise and sunset, so they are lost in its glare.
+- Inferior conjunction is when Mercury or Venus passes directly between Earth and the Sun, positioning them in front of the Sun at sunrise and sunset, so they're lost in its glare

-- Superior conjunctions refer to times when these two planets are positioned on the opposite side of the Sun to Earth, again making them unviewable.
+- Superior conjunction is when Mercury of Venus is on the opposite side of the Sun to Earth, again making them unobservable

 What to see when observing Mercury